 She continued, “Couldn’t wait for it to be over.
 I’d count down – only ten more years until I’m done.
 Only five more years… Then twenty-three years later, it is all over.
 Now I long for the days when all the kids were under the same roof so and I could gather them all together and read to them again.”

 Yes.
 Exactly that.
-But I also know that it’s going to be a day to day process, and that it is going to continue to require sacrifice from me.
-And I thought that people should know – husbands, children, and elderly men with pat answers, definitely.
+Meanwhile it’s going to be a day to day process with many sacrifices.
+I thought that people should know – husbands, children, and elderly men with pat answers, definitely.
 But the people who need to hear it the most are mothers.
 We need the perspective more than anybody.

-That same silly concept is what underlies our own moments of discontent when our performance is down.
+Because we’ve been conditioned, every bit as much as feminists have, to believe that we can do it all – and do everything equally well.
+That is what underlies our own moments of discontent when our performance is down.

 Answer: a human person.